awslabs/kubeflow-manifests/docs/deployment/rds-s3/README.md

    ```

 5. Update the KFP configurations
-    1. [RDS] Configure the `awsconfigs/apps/pipeline/rds/params.env` file with the RDS endpoint url and the metadata db name.
+    1. [RDS] Configure the [RDS params file](../../../awsconfigs/apps/pipeline/rds/params.env) with the RDS endpoint url and the metadata db name.

        For example, if your RDS endpoint URL is `rm12abc4krxxxxx.xxxxxxxxxxxx.us-west-2.rds.amazonaws.com` and your metadata db name is `kubeflow` your `params.env` file should look like:
        ```